microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

   - Added language to resource as ‘en’ (English)
   - If there is no `Patient.meta.security` label, added [HTEST](https://www.hl7.org/fhir/resource-definitions.html#Meta.security)
 - Custom operation QuickstartSample end point methods listed below.

+-  Please copy the quickstartfunction URL from the above command and replace it with `QuickStartFunctionURL`.
+- Copy the default key value from the above command and replace it with 'defaultkey'.
+Remove the `?Code='defaultkey'` from the URL if AuthorizationLevel is Anonymous as it does not require any authorization.

   - GET: used to get the patient details using patient id.
+     ```
+     url : <QuickStartFuncrtionURL>/Patient/{id}?Code=defaultkey
+     Method : GET
+     content-type : "application/json"
+     ```
   - POST: creates new patient record with updated filter data which is given above,to verify the new created record use GET method and pass created id.
+     ```
+     url : <QuickStartFuncrtionURL>/Patient?Code=defaultkey
+     METHOD :POST
+     content-type : "application/json"
+     ```
   - PUT: it updates the patient data, need to pass patient id,to verify the updated record use GET method and pass updated id.
+     ```
+     url : <QuickStartFuncrtionURL>/Patient/{id}?Code=defaultkey
+     METHOD : PUT
+     content-type : "application/json"
+     ```

   - DELETE: used to delete the patient record from FHIR server by passing patient id, to verify the deleted record use GET method and pass deleted id.
+     ```
+     url : <QuickStartFuncrtionURL>/Patient/{id}?Code=defaultkey
+     METHOD : DELETE
+     content-type : "application/json"
+     ```
+   - PATCH : used to update the only portion of the FHIR resource.To verify the updated record use GET method and pass the patient id.
+     ```
+     url : <QuickStartFuncrtionURL>/Patient/{id}?Code=defaultkey
+     METHOD : PATCH
+     content-type : "application/json"
+     ```

+  - SearchPatient : used to search the patient based on the respurcetype.
+    ```
+     url : <QuickStartFuncrtionURL>/{respurcetype}?Code=defaultkey
+     METHOD : GET
+     content-type : "application/json"
+     ```
+      here, resource type can be patient,encounter,observation etc.
+      Please refer [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples) to learn more about the FHIR Search.

+   - Post Bundle : used to post the FHIR bundle.
+     ```
+     url : <QuickStartFuncrtionURL>/PostBundle?Code=defaultkey
+     METHOD : POST
+     content-type : "application/json"
+     ```
+   -  FHIR PATCH : update an element in a list without knowing the order of the list.
+      ```
+      url : <QuickStartFuncrtionURL>/Patient/{Id}?Code=defaultkey
+      METHOD : PATCH
+      content-type : "application/fhir+json"
+      ```
+         Please refer [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-rest-api-capabilities#patch-with-fhirpath-patch) to learn more about the Patch with FHIR Path Patch.
+    - JSON PATCH : used to update the json part of the FHIR json.
+       ```
+      url : <QuickStartFuncrtionURL>/Patient/{Id}?Code=defaultkey
+      METHOD : PATCH
+      content-type : "application/json-patch+json"
+      ```
+         Please refer [link](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-rest-api-capabilities#patch-with-json-patch) to learn more about the Patch with JSON Patch.